Keppra For Dogs

 One quarter of the dogs without pre-existing behavioral abnormalities developed behavioral changes associated with the administration of LEV.

-Based on these results, the authors conclude that behavioral changes (hyperactivity, aggression, somnolence) can occur in dogs being administered LEV, and this should be taken into consideration when discussing treatment options with your dog’s pet care professional.
+Based on these results, the authors conclude that behavioral changes (hyperactivity, aggression, somnolence) can occur in dogs being administered LEV, and this should be taken into consideration when discussing holistic treatment options with your dog’s pet care professional.

-Primary Side Effects Of Keppra Include:
+Primary Side Effects of Keppra Include:

 - Sedation / drowsiness